guigolab/LyRic/README.md

 		- **`{capDesign}`**: for sample names that didn't undergo targeted RNA capture, this field should match the following regex: `\S+preCap$`.
 For captured samples, this field should match the name of the capture design (up to the user but preferably a short string).
 		- **`{sizeFrac}`**: the RNA/cDNA size fraction the file corresponds to.
 If no size fractionation was performed, should be `0+`.
 		- **`{sampleRep}`** should match the following regex: '`(\S+)\d{2}Rep\d+`' (*e.g. `Brain01Rep1`*).
 The `(\S+)` prefix should match the value in the `tissue` column of the corresponding row in the sample annotation file (see below).
 The `\d{2}Rep\d+` suffix identifies multiple replicates of the same experiment.
+		- the file basename (*i.e.* `{techname}_{capDesign}_{sizeFrac}_{sampleRep}`) should have an exact match in the `sample_name` column of the sample annotation file (see below).
 - **Sample annotation file**:

 	This tab-separated file contains all metadata associated to each sample/input LR FASTQ file, as well as some customizable, sample-specific LyRic run parameters.
-Its path is controlled by Snakemake config variable `SAMPLE_ANNOT`.
+Its path is controlled by config variable `SAMPLE_ANNOT`.
 A mock sample annotation file, named `sample_annotations_EXAMPLE.tsv` is included in this repo.

 	The contents of each column should me mostly self-explanatory, except:

 	- **`cappedSpikeIns`** (boolean): `True` if the corresponding sample contains ERCC and/or SIRV spike-ins that were artificially 5'-m7G-capped before their incorporation into the library, `False` otherwise.
 	- **`cellFrac`** (string): the cell fraction, *e.g.* `Cytoplasm`, `Nucleus` or `Total` (*i.e.* whole-cell extract with no cell fractionation)
 	- **`filter_SJ_Qscore`** (integer): minimum average Phred sequencing quality of read sequences +/- 3 nts around all their splice junctions for a spliced read to be considered high-confidence (see "HCGM" glossary entry below).
-Recommended values: `10` for ONT, `30` for PacBio HiFi reads.
+Example values: `10` for ONT, `30` for PacBio HiFi reads.
-	- **`project`** (string): The sub-project this dataset is part of.
+	- **`subProject`** (string): The sub-project this dataset is part of.
 This is useful to produce separate interactive HTML summary stats tables (see below) for each sub-project, if desired.
 Can be any string except '`ALL`'.
 	- **`sample_name`** (string): should match the basename of the corresponding LR FASTQ file and should be globally unique.
 	- **`use_matched_HiSeq`** (boolean): controls the production of HiSS files for the corresponding LR FASTQ file (see corresponding entry in glossary below).